Burger Records: Style and influence

-According to the Los Angeles Times, the label has focused on "trashy punk with a bubble gum streak," and their business model involves both releasing numerous bands at a low cost and building "an audience that wants to live in your universe.
+According to the Los Angeles Times, the label focused on "trashy punk with a bubble gum streak," and their business model involved both releasing numerous bands at a low cost and building "an audience that wants to live in your universe.
 They took '90s DIY culture and gave it a '60s teen-pop makeover."

-OC Weekly states, "The label has developed a reputation in discriminating music circles for its growing catalog of sugary, eccentric power pop and audacious garage rock, extolling a carefree message of love, music and DIY attitude."
+OC Weekly stated, "The label has developed a reputation in discriminating music circles for its growing catalog of sugary, eccentric power pop and audacious garage rock, extolling a carefree message of love, music and DIY attitude."

 Get Bent in 2011 went on to say, "Burger's played a crucial role in the revival of the cassette tape, as well as in the promotion of the thriving Orange County garage scene."
 In an interview, band The Cosmonauts concurred that "Burger's been responsible for the local tape craze.
 All Orange County bands either have tapes released by Burger, or have released cassettes themselves."